FelixKrueger/Bismark/Docs/README.md

 - `--un`

-   Write all reads that could not be aligned to the file `_unmapped_reads.txt` in the output directory.
+   Write all reads that could not be aligned to the file `_unmapped_reads.fq.gz` in the output directory.
 Written reads will appear as they did in the input, without any translation of quality values that may have taken place within `Bowtie` or `Bismark`.
-Paired-end reads will be written to two parallel files with `_1` and `_2` inserted in their filenames, i.e. `unmapped_reads_1.fq` and `unmapped_reads_2.fq`.
-Reads with more than one valid alignment with the same number of lowest mismatches (ambiguous mapping) are also written to `unmapped_reads.fq` unless `--ambiguous` is also specified.
+Paired-end reads will be written to two parallel files with `_1` and `_2` inserted in their filenames, i.e. `unmapped_reads_1.fq.gz` and `unmapped_reads_2.fq.gz`.
+Reads with more than one valid alignment with the same number of lowest mismatches (ambiguous mapping) are also written to `unmapped_reads.fq.gz` unless `--ambiguous` is also specified.

 - `--ambiguous`